 You might choose to take out a used car leasing deal from the company used by the dealer from whom you acquire the vehicle.
 Alternatively, you might wish to find the car from a dealer or individual and negotiate a price before contacting a leasing company of your choice.

-At ContractHireAndLeasing.com we advertise more than 350,000 car leasing options for both used and new vehicles.
+At ContractHireAndLeasing.com we advertise more than one million car leasing options for both used and new vehicles.
 Use our search tools to ensure you’re getting the cheapest offer on the vehicle of your choice and remember to compare the rates available on both used and new cars models to ensure you’re getting the most cost effective deal.

 Can I lease a used car and save money?

 You can lease a used car but there are several points you should be aware of.
 The car usually has to be less than 24mths old, “VAT Qualifying” and covered less than 30,000 miles.
 Your payment may be lower compared to leasing a brand new car because much of the depreciation will have already occurred.
-British manufactured cars are usually good value as used cars as they suffer heavy depreciation in the first 12mths.
-A car that is one or two years old is usually a good bet – don’t buy something too old.
+British manufactured cars are usually good value as used cars as they suffer heavy depreciation in the first twelve months.
+A car that is one or two years old is usually a good bet – don’t go for something too old.
 Also check the residual value at the end of the term to make sure it is not too high.

 - A Guide to Motability